PedroChaps/pedrochaps.github.io/README.md

 4. Type `npm run start`- this will start the application locally;
 5. Finally, access the web app by accessing the following link in a browser: `localhost:3000`.

-If you have already ran the project, you just need to do steps 4. and 5. on the next time.
+If you have already ran the project, you just need to do steps 4. and 5. on the following times.

 # Final thoughts